 Sexual Violence Prevention

 Throughout the year, staff at the Women's Center works with colleagues, students, and community members on issues of sexual violence prevention.
-Events to date have included a viewing of The Monument Quilt that filled Peden Stadium, the What Were You Wearing exhibit, film showings that deal with sexual violence in a multitude of ways (such as the documentary The Trials of Spring which showed how sexual violence is used to silence women as political dissenters, or Pens to Pictures' short film on incest and sexual abuse entitled The Devastating Game), and presentations that help us understand sexual violence and/or prevention efforts (such as Identifying Rape Culture and How to Respond, Emily Yates' presentation on disability, The Handmaid's Tale or healthy masculinity).
+Events to date have included a viewing of The Monument Quilt that filled Peden Stadium, the What Were You Wearing exhibit, film showings that deal with sexual violence in a multitude of ways (such as the documentary The Trials of Spring which showed how sexual violence is used to silence women as political dissenters, or Pens to Pictures' short film on incest and sexual abuse entitled The Devastating Game), and presentations that help us understand sexual violence and/or prevention efforts (such as Identifying Rape Culture and How to Respond, Emily Yates' presentation on disability, or The Handmaid's Tale).
 We also work to provide programs that improve self-confidence and leadership in women as part of a broader culture change about women's roles in society.
 In short, we host a number of events that address sexual violence and are created to support survivors.
 We encourage you to attend events throughout the year, listed on our calendar page, in addition to joining us for Take Back the Night.
 It is all of our responsibilities to end sexual violence, every day of the year.
 If you want to get involved in programming, or would like information about receiving an exemption from mandatory reporting, please visit the Presidential Advisory Council to End Sexual Misconduct website.
 Many of our large scale events include collaborations with the Campus Involvement Center, the Survivor Advocacy Program, and Counseling and Psychological Services.
 Please connect with them for other ways to get involved and/or for support!